Rt Hon Caroline Flint biography

-Caroline Flint, Member of Parliament for Don Valley since 1997, lives near her constituency, in Sprotbrough village, with her husband Phil Cole.
+Caroline Flint lives in Doncaster with her husband Phil Cole.
 They have three children, now adults.
 Her children all went to school in Doncaster.

 Caroline has been a member of the Labour party since 1979.
 She is one of Labour's best known parliamentarians and frequently appears on current affairs programmes.
 After Labour's defeat in the general election in May 2015, Caroline stood for the post of Deputy Leader.

-In September 2015, Caroline returned to the backbenches.
+In September 2015, Caroline returned to the backbenches after five years in Labour’s Shadow Cabinet.
 In November Caroline was elected to serve on the Commons Public Account Committee.
-She was also elected Chair of the Parliamentary Labour Party Energy & Climate Change Committee.
-In March 2016, Caroline was elected to Labour's National Policy Forum.

 2011 - September 2015 Caroline served as Shadow Secretary of State for Energy & Climate Change, in Ed Miliband's Shadow Cabinet.